publishpress/PublishPress-Planner/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PublishPress is the essential plugin for any WordPress site with multiple writers.
+PublishPress is the essential plugin for any site with multiple writers: Content Calendar, Email Notifications, Custom Publishing Statuses and more.

 ## Description